-The mathematical sciences degree curriculum is designed primarily for dual majors in biology, chemistry, physics or an engineering discipline.
+The mathematical sciences degree curriculum is designed primarily for dual majors in biology, chemistry, physics, or an engineering discipline.
 During the first two years of study, students in this program take the same courses as those students getting an applied mathematics degree, followed by upper-division mathematics courses (such as numerical analysis and modeling) in the final two years.
-Students also take electives in social science, computer science and engineering.
+Students also take electives in social science, computer science, and engineering.

-Whether you want to study the intricacies of discrete mathematics, design neural networks or develop a better web search algorithm, Florida Tech’s mathematical sciences degree gives you a strong background in calculus and experience in science and engineering.
+Whether you want to study the intricacies of discrete mathematics, design neural networks, or develop a better web search algorithm, Florida Tech’s mathematical sciences degree gives you a strong background in calculus and experience in science and engineering.

-Knowledge of mathematics is essential to the fields of natural science, engineering, medicine and the social sciences, making a mathematical sciences degree a smart and practical second major.
+Knowledge of mathematics is essential to the fields of natural science, engineering, medicine, and the social sciences, making a mathematical sciences degree a smart and practical second major.
 Research is mandatory for all undergraduates who choose a mathematical sciences degree.

-Students attending a mathematics university like Florida Tech benefit from working with knowledgeable mentors who put students success first.
+Students attending a mathematics university like Florida Tech benefit from working with knowledgeable mentors who put students’ success first.
 The Department of Mathematical Sciences faculty members all have doctoral degrees in their field and are highly respected on an international level.
-They teach all classes and are involved in current research work, which often involves undergraduate students, something many students look for in choosing a mathematics university.
+They teach all classes and are involved in meaningful research work, which often involves undergraduate students, something many students look for in choosing a mathematics university.

-The program is hands-on, modeling-based, and includes lab and field experiments as part of your program.
-Some of the research you may be involved in includes applied statistics, mathematical programming, neural networks, combinatorial optimization, operations research and queuing theory.
+We get students involved in faculty-run interdisciplinary research during your freshman year.The program is hands-on, modeling-based, and includes lab and field experiments as part of your program.
+Some of the research you may be involved in includes applied statistics, mathematical programming, neural networks, combinatorial optimization, operations research, and queuing theory.

-As a mathematics university, Florida Tech has the facilities and resources to ensure its students are prepared for their career and have experience with the latest tools and technology.
+As a mathematics university, Florida Tech has the facilities and resources to ensure that its students are prepared for their career and have experience with the latest tools and technology.
 There are two computer labs in the math department available to math students.
-The labs are equipped with sophisticated mathematical and statistical software packages, such as MATLAB, Mathematics, and SAS.
+The labs are equipped with sophisticated mathematical and statistical software packages, such as MATLAB, Mathematica, and SAS.
 In addition, students have access to the state-of-the-art engineering and science labs.